blair-c/rivals.academy/content/lectures/drafts/picking-a-character/index.md

 {{< video kragg-heavyweight >}}

-The bruiser that he is, Kragg, of course, hits very hard and one good read can quickly turn the tide of a battle.
+The bruiser that he is, Kragg hits very hard, and one good read can quickly turn the tide of a battle.

 {{< video kragg-kill >}}